SixArm/csv-to-usv-rust-crate/README.md

 ### Is USV aiming to become a standard?

-Yes and we've submitted the first draft of the USV standard to the IETF:
+Yes, USV is submitted to IETF.org as an Internet-Draft work in progress:
 [link](https://datatracker.ietf.org/doc/draft-unicode-separated-values/).

 ## Help wanted